Remote work trends and stats for 2020

 Close to two-thirds of employees who work remotely say they would not go back to an office setting, while 33 percent say they would be open to traditional working arrangements in the future.
 Employees say they are able to be more productive when working remotely, while still enjoying new professional challenges, including opportunities for advancement.

 Employers who are open to flexible and remote work will benefit for several reasons.
 Chief among them, they stand to save big when employees work from home–Dell, for instance, reported saving $12 million in real estate due to the rise of work-from-home arrangements.
 The technology company stated that it would like to see 50 percent of employees working from home at least part-time by the end of 2020.
 Employers also save on equipment, as those who work from home can supply their own devices.

 Another surprising way employers could save is on paychecks: Owl Labs found that 34 percent of employees would take a pay cut (of up to 5 percent salary reduction) to be able to work from home.

 Happier and more engaged employees show up to 63 percent reduction in absenteeism, per the American Management Association.
 A study from American Express and CoSo Cloud found productivity improvements of 20 percent to 77 percent with remote work, and a study from Owl Labs found that remote workers were 29 percent happier than employees with traditional work schedules.
-Since remote work reduces absenteeism and leads to happier moods, organizations see less turnover as a result of offering remote or flexible work arrangments.
+Since remote work reduces absenteeism and leads to happier moods, organizations see less turnover as a result of offering remote or flexible work arrangements.

 Despite these benefits, working from home full time poses challenges.
 Employees don’t have the same chance encounters that spark friendships or great ideas, and lower-level employees may not have access to senior leadership the way they would if they gathered in weekly meetings.
-Some of these hurdles can be overcome with technologies for teamwork such as a whiteboard app.
+Some of these hurdles can be overcome with technologies for teamwork such as a free whiteboard app.

 Remote Work Trends for 2020